More on Wills

 Several different types of options exist, from using a service that walks you through the process or downloading a template and filling in the form yourself.
 Both types of service essentially work the same way: you use the website or online software to generate the text of your last will and testament.

-Using the Policygenius app, you'll be guided through the process of making a will using attorney-approved tools tailored to your state.
+With Policygenius, you'll be guided through the process of making a will using attorney-approved tools tailored to your state.
 Get started now.

 Any online service or software you choose will offer step-by-step instructions.
 You will generally need to provide the following information to generate a will: